 Some Final Words On Data Connectivity…

 To sum it up, data connectivity is the key ingredient of our digital world today.
 If you are a data analyst, business intelligence analyst, or a data scientist, you will undoubtedly be part of this world.
-And to be independent in it, which also means to be able to write your own programs and conduct your own analyses, you need to understand and constantly interact with APIs, servers, databases, and various data analytics software tools.
+And to be independent in it means to be able to write your own programs and conduct your own analyses.
+That’s why you need to understand and constantly interact with APIs, servers, databases, and various data analytics software tools.

 Ready to take the next step towards becoming a successful data scientist?

 Check out the complete Data Science Program today.
-If you still aren’t sure you want to turn your interest in data science into a solid career, we also offer a free preview version of the Data Science Program.
+Still not sure is you want to turn your interest in data science into a solid career?
+We also offer a free preview version of the Data Science Program.
 You’ll receive 12 hours of beginner to advanced content for free.
 It’s a great way to see if the program is right for you.